-Is Bookkeeping fraud a reality?
+Is Bookkeeping Fraud a Reality?

 Many business owners start out doing their own bookkeeping, in an effort to save money.
 We don’t fault anyone for doing so.
 When you’re building a business from the ground up, it doesn’t make any sense to spend your precious funds to pay someone to do jobs you can manage on your own.
 Eventually, though, the bookkeeping workload is likely to become too time-consuming.
 Or, you may find yourself confronted with accounting issues that you don’t really know the best way to handle.
 Worse yet, when tax filing time comes, it may turn out that you haven’t really kept accurate books, and you’ve got a lot of mistakes to fix.
 But sooner or later, you’re going to need to hire someone to work on your books, and that exposes you to a new concern: bookkeeping fraud.